VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ## Week 8

 ### What have I learnt this week?
-Through accurate reflection of content through this week, I have learnt the following
+Through accurate reflection of content through this week, I have learnt about the applications of colonel blotto model and the prisoner dillema model which directly relate to a game strategy of winning.
+I found this very interesting the fact that models can be applied to the way one wins or loses a game.
+Furthermore, this week was the week of presubmission for the GitHub assignment.
+My group and I spent a lot of time collaborating on microsoft teams, however, mainly through facebook messenger where we asked questions and collaborated for effective groupwork.
 ### What do I 'now know' that I did not before?
+Upon reflection, I now know that models can be applied to the strategic approach of games etc. The Colonel Blotto Model an the Prisoner Dillema model was a new and interesting ideology for me.
+Furhtermore, I enjoyed the lecture notes through the pictures and diagrams highlighting and presenting the model.
 ### What insights have I gained?
+Upon reflection of the process this semester, i have gained several insights towards the GitHub python markdown.
+I have gained valuable knowledge of how to utilise Jupiter notebooks and python in order to create the pre submission file.
+Python and GitHub is a new software/ language to me therefore, it was a major learning curve throughout the subject and semester of Human Centred Complex systems.
 ### What are (my/the) perceived strengths and weaknesses that I have observed?
-To reflect upon the learning process this semester,
+To reflect upon the learning process this semester, my strengths would include the communication I had between my team members and associates.
+However the weakness would include the learning process of jupiter notebooks and setting up/ using the team github repository.
+Making commits to the master branch was challenging as I found out I was using the wrong software.
 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
-To reflect upon the learning process this semester,
+To reflect upon the learning process this semester, the GitHub and jupyter notebook setting it up was rather challenging as I didnt know there was a tutorial posted on canvas until the next week.
+However, luckily my team members from my group 'emergence' helped me set it up correctly and taught me the right way to make commits towards the master branch.
 ### What would I do better next time and with what anticipated results?

 ### What theory proved to be useful and why?
 What have I learnt from this?